 Because plastics are susceptible to absorbing fluids over time, they’ll become discolored and contaminated over time.
 Also, their susceptibility to becoming scratched or cracked following an impact further limits their useful life.
 In fact, many plastic medical trays are designed as single-use items to be used once and thrown away because of these flaws.

-- Increased Environmental Friendliness.
-When you dispose of a plastic tray, where does that tray go?
-Hopefully, the answer is into a recycling center (if the plastic is reusable).
-However, there will always still be some waste created by the recycling process.
+When compared to steel, plastic is a very unsustainable product.
+When plastic trays are disposed of, they are either thrown into the trash or sent to a recycling center (if the plastic is even reusable).
+However, there will always be some waste created by the recycling process.
 By using the same stainless steel trays for years, you can minimize the waste generated by your company, improving your reputation for eco-friendliness.

 Learn more about how you can benefit from using stainless steel medical trays by contacting the experts at Marlin Steel!
 We’re happy to help you find the perfect custom tray to meet your needs—and have years of experience in helping others in the medical industry.